flycheck/flycheck/doc/manual/extending.rst

      :error-parser flycheck-parse-checkstyle
      :modes (js-mode js2-mode js3-mode))

-As you can see, we define a syntax checker for Javascript, using the :command:`jshint` utility.
+As you can see, we define a syntax checker for Javascript, using the `jshint` utility.
 This utility accepts a configuration file via the `--config` option.

 To use a configuration file with jshint, we first declare the variable `flycheck-jshintrc` that provides the name of the file, as explained in :ref:`syntax-checker-configuration-files`.

 In the :checkprop:`:command` we use a `config-file` form to pass the configuration file to the syntax checker.
 If the configuration file is found,